-Determining your cost per acquisition (CPA) is simple.
+Determining your customer acquisition cost (CAC) is simple.
 Factor in your monthly marketing expenses (advertising, PR, social media) and divide by the number of customers you acquire each month.
 Say you spend $1,200 on marketing each month and, on average, acquire 33 new customers.
-This means your CPA is $36.36.
+This means your CAC is $36.36.

 Now, to determine your customer lifetime value you need to know your churn rate.
 Here’s the formula:

 Customer Lifetime Value = 1 / by average customer churn rate that month